guilantorres/device-service/README.md

   a critical decision to prevent **Denial of Service (DoS)** and memory exhaustion issues when handling large datasets.
 * **DTO Pattern:** Data Transfer Objects (DTOs) are used to decouple the internal database entity ( `Device`) from the public API contract.
-This allows the API contract to evolve independently of the database schema.
 * **PUT vs. PATCH:**
     * **PUT:** Implemented with strict idempotency semantics.
-    * **PATCH:** Implemented to allow partial updates without requiring the client to send the full payload, adhering to the requirement of "fully and/or partially update".
+    * **PATCH:** Implemented to allow partial updates without requiring the client to send the full payload.

 ### 3. Error Handling

-A global `@RestControllerAdvice` handles exceptions centrally.
-It maps application exceptions (like `DeviceInUseException`) to proper HTTP Status Codes (`409 Conflict`).
+A global `@RestControllerAdvice` handles exceptions centrally instead of multiple try/catch blocks.

-* **Standardization:** Responses follow the **RFC 7807 (Problem Details)** standard, ensuring that clients receive consistent error structures compliant with modern web standards.
+It maps application exceptions (like`DeviceInUseException`) to proper HTTP Status Codes ( `409 Conflict`).

 ### 4. Infrastructure & Testing Strategy

-* **Docker Compose:** Used to orchestrate the application and the MongoDB database, ensuring the code runs identically on any machine.
+* **Docker Compose:** Used to orchestrate the application and the MongoDB database.
 * **External Managed Infrastructure for Tests:** Instead of mocking the database for integration tests, using Testcontainers or using embedded binaries (Flapdoodle), the project uses a dedicated `mongo-test` container via Docker Compose.
-This ensures tests run against a real MongoDB instance without the fragility of embedded libraries or environment-specific Docker socket issues.

 ---